logaretm/vee-validate/docs/src/templates/markdown/localization.md

 // Merges the English dictionary and sets the current locale to English.
 Validator.localize('en', dictionary.en);

-// Merge all defined languages in the dictionary but does not set the current locale.
+// Merges all defined languages in the dictionary but does not set the current locale.
 Validator.localize(dictionary);
 ```